 Deputy Chief Joseph Anderson has been employed with the Fargo Police Department since January of 1997.
 Prior to working for the Fargo Police Department, Anderson worked as a Reserve Deputy for the Cass County Sheriff’s Office for two years.
-Anderson was promoted to the rank of Sergeant in October of 2002.
+Anderson was promoted to the rank of Sergeant in October 2002.
 As a Sergeant, Anderson supervised Patrol and the Criminal Investigations Unit.
-Anderson also served as the Office of Professional Affairs Supervisor.
-Anderson was promoted to the rank of Lieutenant in Jan of 2011 and served as the District Commander of Field Services and the Traffic Safety Unit.
-Anderson was promoted to the rank of Deputy Chief in December of 2014.
-He oversaw the Field Services Division for two years, and currently oversees the Administrative Services Division.
+He also served as the Office of Professional Affairs Supervisor.
+Anderson was promoted to the rank of Lieutenant in January 2011 and served as the District Commander of Field Services and the Traffic Safety Unit.
+Anderson was promoted to the rank of Deputy Chief in December 2014.
+Prior to the department restruction in 2021, Anderson has experience commanding the department's Field Services, Administrative Services, and Investigative Division.
+Anderson currently oversees the Neighborhood Services Division.

-Deputy Chief Anderson received a Bachelor’s of Arts degree in Criminal Justice from Minnesota State University of Moorhead.
-Anderson is a graduate of the 250th class of the FBI National Academy in 2012, and the Northwestern School of Police Staff and Command.
-Anderson earned the Franklin M. Kremmel Leadership Award at the Northwestern School of Police Staff and Command.
+Deputy Chief Anderson received a bachelor of arts degree in Criminal Justice from Minnesota State University Moorhead.
+He is a graduate of the 250th class of the FBI National Academy in 2012, and the Northwestern School of Police Staff and Command.
+He earned the Franklin M. Kremmel Leadership Award at the Northwestern School of Police Staff and Command.
 Anderson is additionally trained in Advance Crash Investigation and Reconstruction and Internal Affairs Investigation.

 Anderson initiated the creation of the Fargo Police Department's Mentoring Program, selected the committee and provided guidance and vision to the implementation of this program.
 Anderson also redefined the roles and responsibilities of the Crime Analyst position and the weekly Intelligence Lead Policing meetings.